Wolframm74/armadillo_armanpy/README.md

 =======
 # armadillo_armanpy
-Simple build and install of armadillo-8.500.1 and swig based python library armanpy-0.1.4
+Simple build and install of armadillo-8.500.1 and swig based python library armanpy-0.1.4 Created and tested to work on Debian based Linux.

 1. Clone armadillo_armanpy in to some location.
 2. Install liblapack, libblas dependencies.
+Also install cmake.
 3. Install Everything.

 Method 1: Manually enter the steps in compile_armadillo.txt, followed by the steps in compile_armanpy.txt